VolkanSah/Python-Modules-Overview/README.md

 - `PyQt`: A module for creating GUI applications with Qt.
 - `wxPython`: A module for creating cross-platform GUI applications with wxWidgets.

 Feel free to contribute and update this list as you discover new modules or gain experience with the existing ones.
-IT WILL HELP BEGINNERS1
+IT WILL HELP BEGINNERS

 ### Thank you for your support!
 - If you appreciate my work, please consider [becoming a 'Sponsor'](https://github.com/sponsors/volkansah), giving a :star: to my projects, or following me.